ARM-software/acle/main/acle.md

 ### DSP instructions

-`__ARM_FEATURE_DSP` is defined to 1 if the DSP (v5E) instructions are supported and the intrinsics defined in [ssec-Satin](#saturating-intrinsics) are available.
+`__ARM_FEATURE_DSP` is defined to 1 if the DSP (v5E) instructions are supported and the intrinsics defined in [Saturating intrinsics](#saturating-intrinsics) are available.
 These instructions include QADD, SMULBB and others.
 This feature also implies support for the Q flag.

 `__ARM_FEATURE_DSP` and its associated intrinsics are deprecated in ACLE 2.0 for A-profile.
 They are fully supported for M and R-profiles.